omermustekiin/celebi_altin_app/README.md

 - Calculator that can save past calculations,

+- Bracelet Models page that works dynamically with the database,

 - Dynamic product screen (Bracelet Models) created by utilizing Firebase Storage,

 - Authentication module only for necessary transactions,